pepperonas/MaterialDialog/README.md

 ###2.
 Showing a dialog

-   (if you will use OnMaterialDialogShowListener or  OnMaterialDialogDismissListener you have to add a OnMaterialDialogClick the parameter clickRes have to the sam value )
+   (if you will use OnMaterialDialogShowListener or  OnMaterialDialogDismissListener you have to add a OnMaterialDialogClick the parameter clickRes have to the same value )

 ```java